Jack FM: 2004–2005: Introduction to United States and controversies

-2006–present: North American format changes, international expansion
+Since 2006: North American format changes, international expansion

-Following the format's explosive mid-2000s growth throughout North America, Jack FM continued to expand into smaller markets across the continent.
+Following the format's mid-2000s growth throughout North America, Jack FM continued to expand into smaller markets across the continent.
 However, in many cities the novelty wore off, and in the late 2000s a number of Jack stations modified their playlists drastically or flipped to other formats outright.

 In May 2006, the playlist of CJAQ-FM in Toronto evolved into a mainstream rock format.
 The 1980s top-40 acts such as Madonna, Duran Duran, Kim Wilde, Cyndi Lauper, and Falco were dropped in favor of an all-rock playlist, and the station's slogan changed to "Toronto's Best Rock Variety".
 However, In June 2009, the station flipped back to Contemporary Hits.
 It returned to its former "Kiss" branding as well as adopted its current call letters.
 Similarly, Rawlco-owned CKCK-FM (the only non-Rogers operated Jack FM station) in Regina, Saskatchewan, adopted a classic rock direction in September, changing its slogan from the traditional "Playing What We Want" to "The Greatest Rock Of All Time" and adding announcers to its afternoon drive time show.
 In 2010, the tagline was changed again to "Regina's Greatest Hits".

 In October 2006, the UK's first Jack FM format station won a broadcast licence for the Oxford area.
-106 Jack FM Oxford started broadcasting at 1:06 PM BST on October 18, 2007.
+106 Jack FM Oxford started broadcasting at 1:06 p.m.
+BST on October 18, 2007.
 On December 2, 2009, Bristol radio station Original FM changed to Jack FM after requesting a format change with OFCOM.
 Two further Jack FM stations were planned on DAB digital radio from 2008 for Northamptonshire and Northeast Wales and West Cheshire but by August 2009 were a year late with no indication of an ETA.
 In addition the Oxfordshire Jack was to have been relayed to a wider area.

 RadioToday reported The Coast was to flip to become JACK FM on July 4, 2011.

 In January 2007, KAJR in California's Coachella Valley launched as a "Jack FM" affiliate in a region unable to receive the KCBS-FM signal from Los Angeles, 100 mi to the west.
 Jack did not last long.
 By February 1, 2010, that station became soft adult contemporary-formatted KJJZ.